bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

     director        python-dir  python3-dir
    ===============  =========== ============

-The functionality of the former *internal python module* is now implemented as real python module with the name *bareos[daemon-abbreviation]*, for example **bareosfd**.
+The functionality of the former *internal Python module* is now implemented as real Python module with the name *bareos[daemon-abbreviation]*, for example **bareosfd**.
-Every python plugin now has a corresponding python module.
+Every Python plugin now has a corresponding Python module.

-The Python plugin creates a python interpreter with either Python 2 or Python 3 which then loads the corresponding python module.
-Afterwards the interpreter loads the python script configured in the *Plugin* fileset setting and executes it.
+The Python plugin creates a Python interpreter with either Python 2 or Python 3 which then loads the corresponding Python module.
+Afterwards the interpreter loads the Python script configured in the *Plugin* fileset setting and executes it.

-As the python module for the python plugin is now available also outside of the plugin, it can be loaded and tested independently.
+As the Python module for the Python plugin is now available also outside of the plugin, it can be loaded and tested independently.

-Definitions required for the python plugin callbacks into the Bareos core are now **compiled into** the *bareos[daemon-abbreviation]* python module, and the python files containing the constant definitions have been removed.
+Definitions required for the Python plugin callbacks into the Bareos core are now **compiled into** the *bareos[daemon-abbreviation]* Python module, and the Python files containing the constant definitions have been removed.

-To access these values, every python plugin imports the corresponding python module and can access the variables immediately:
+To access these values, every Python plugin imports the corresponding Python module and can access the variables immediately:

 .. code-block:: importing bareosfd